launchdarkly/ld-find-code-refs/README.md

 #### Manual

 Precompiled binaries for the latest release can be found [here](https://github.com/launchdarkly/ld-find-code-refs/releases/latest).
-Be sure to install the required [dependencies](#prerequisities) before running `ld-find-code-refs`
+Be sure to install the required [dependencies](#prerequisities) before running `ld-find-code-refs`.

 ### CLI Configuration